W New York Union Square: Conversion to hotel

 In 1998, Guardian Life moved its headquarters to the Financial District of Manhattan, with plans to sell their old headquarters.
 The next year, The Related Companies announced that the Guardian Life Insurance Company Building would be renovated into a 250-room hotel operated by Starwood.
 The hotel would be the first in the Union Square neighborhood.
 As part of the conversion, Related planned to remove the red neon "Guardian Life Insurance Company" sign and replace it with "W New York Union Square", the name of the W Hotels resort that would occupy the building.
 Workers removed the last two letters of the sign before the city announced that the removal had been illegal and saying that the Landmarks Preservation Commission had to approve the action, thereby temporarily halting the process.
+David Rockwell was hired to design the renovation.

 The hotel opened in December 2000, with 270 rooms, and the "W Union Square" sign was added to the roof.
 The basement was used by several event spaces, including Rande Gerber's Underbar lounge and Todd English's Olives restaurant.
 The annex was not included in the hotel conversion and continued to be used as offices.
 The W New York Union Square was sold in 2006 for $285 million to Istithmar World, a Dubai government-owned investment group.
 The sales of the W New York Union Square and the Four Seasons Resort Hualalai in Hawaii, both at rates of over $1 million per room, at the time were the highest-ever selling rates for hotels that were not scheduled for renovation.
 In 2014, Gerber Group took over the Olives restaurant at the W New York Union Square and renovated it into a restaurant called the Irvington, after Washington Irving, the namesake of nearby Irving Place.

 Marriott Hotels & Resorts purchased the W New York Union Square in October 2019 for $206 million, with plans to renovate the building.
 The next year, the LPC reviewed a proposal for a seasonal rooftop garden, designed by Beyer Blinder Belle.
+David Rockwell was rehired for the hotel's renovation.
+The modifications included decorative details such as glass-block walls and carpeted staircases, as well as a retheming of the guest rooms.
+The renovation cost $100 million and was completed in 2025.